 The fact that the Citi Simplicity Card doesn’t have a rewards program is a pro, not a con.
 This card’s goal is to help you get out of debt interest-free.
 Your focus should be on paying off your balance—not adding to it to get rewards.

 J.D.
-Power rated Citi sixth out of 11 credit card issuers in its 2019 U.S. Credit Card Satisfaction Study, based on responses from more than 28,000 credit card customers.
-Citi scored 799 out of a possible 1,000 points, behind the industry average of 806.
+Power ranked Citi 6 out of 11 credit card issuers in its 2020 U.S. Credit Card Satisfaction Study.
+Citi scored 801 out of a possible 1,000 points, below the industry average of 810.

-Citi Simplicity’s security features are standard for the industry, including $0 liability for unauthorized charges and fraud monitoring.
-One that stands out is access to Citi Identity Theft Solutions, which provides assistance in the event your identity has been compromised.
-Citi may help out with police reports and by placing a fraud alert on your TransUnion credit report, which will also be sent to the other two credit bureaus, and by identifying additional compromised accounts.
+Most of Citi Simplicity’s security features are standard for the industry.
+But one that stands out is access to Citi Identity Theft Solutions, which provides assistance in the event your identity has been compromised.
+Citi may help out with police reports; placing a fraud alert on your TransUnion credit report, which will also be sent to the other two credit bureaus; and identifying additional compromised accounts.

 Citi Simplicity’s Fees